Mestaratype/AlYamama/README.md

 - **Variable font**: Alyamama supports infinite weight variations, allowing seamless interpolation between thin and bold styles.
 - **Simplified and geometric**: Designed with minimal yet refined outlines that speed up text rendering and improve performance.
-- **Optically adjusted**: Careful attention to spacing and stem heights ensures visual harmony and readabilitye in both large display and small text sizes.
+- **Optically adjusted**: Careful attention to spacing and stem heights ensures visual harmony and readability in both large display and small text sizes.
 - **Calligraphic integrity**: Each glyph is carefully derived from the traditional Naskh style, preserving the beauty of Arabic calligraphy.
 - **Wide forms**: Certain letters such as *مـ، هـ، ط* have been expanded for clarity at small sizes.